lukeyanggb/Furniture-Sales-Reporting-System/README.md

 ## Furniture Sales Reporting System
+Furniture Sales Reporting System is a sales reporting system with a dashboard UI to support enterprise decision making.
+It is designed and optimized for reporting and analysis over millions of records.

 ## Postgresql configuration file
 You need a configuration file named `database.ini` to store all connection parameters.